Starting new plants from hardwood cuttings is a slow but reliable way to grow free plants from many deciduous shrubs and vines.

 - Plant Propagator’s Bible | Miranda Smith

-I hope you will give this a try.
+I hope you will try this.
 And happy growing.

 How to Root Hardwood Cuttings